 While the secretariat is responsible for the day-to-day running of the IFRC, the decisions on its direction and policy are made by the governing bodies.
-These bodies define a framework of purpose, policies, goals and programmes, and provide a mechanism for accountability and compliance
+These bodies define a framework of purpose, policies, goals and programmes, and provide a mechanism for accountability and compliance.

 The General Assembly is the highest decision-making body of the IFRC.
 It meets every two years and comprises representatives from all member National Societies.

-The Governing Board is responsible for appointing the secretary general, who is the chief executive officer of the IFRC, directing the secretariat and its delegations.
+The Governing Board acts between general assemblies, meeting twice a year with the authority to make certain decisions as determined by the IFRC Constitution.
+Amongst other functions, the Governing Board is responsible for appointing the secretary general, who is the chief executive officer of the IFRC, directing the secretariat and its delegations.

 The board comprises 29 members, which include: